-If a problem can be resolved for $25 or less, I recommend empowering frontline staff to go ahead and resolve it without requesting permission.
+Establish a troubleshooting budget: If a problem can be resolved for $25 or less, empower frontline staff to resolve it without requesting permission.
 For managers, you might want to up the budget to $100.

-If, say, a client calls to express frustration about a service interaction at the practice, and it appears the practice is indeed at fault, coach your team to offer a credit towards that client’s next visit instead of a partial refund.
+Provide guidelines and coaching: If, say, a client calls to express frustration about an interaction at the practice and it appears the practice is at fault, coach your team to offer a credit toward that client’s next visit instead of a partial refund.
 This way, the client is more likely to return, giving your practice the opportunity to redeem itself.

-Some of the tasks within Quadrant 3 will need to be delegated to an individual staff member or team.
+Some tasks within Quadrant 3 will need to be delegated to an individual staff member or team.
 To ensure follow-through:

 Consider how you might modify your organization’s structure to redistribute tasks and responsibilities.
-Ultimately, your organizational structure will depend on the size of your practice, and of course, your practice’s financial health.
+Ultimately, your organizational structure will depend on the size of your practice and, of course, your practice’s financial health.
 Here’s an example of how leadership responsibilities could be distributed throughout a practice.
-(Please note, this org chart example only focuses on the business side of things and doesn’t include medically oriented roles like “Medical Director.”)
+(Please note, this org chart example focuses only on the business side of things and doesn’t include medically oriented roles like a medical director.)

 Step 3: Get set for success

-Whether you choose to empower your team, delegate tasks to specific individuals or teams, or establish new practice roles and opportunities for advancement, these four keys to success apply:
+Whether you choose to empower your team, delegate tasks to specific individuals or teams, or establish new practice roles and opportunities for advancement, use these four keys to success:

-To ensure the task at hand warrants delegating, refer back to the four questions you should ask yourself when setting priorities.
+Think before you delegate: To ensure the task warrants delegating, refer to the four questions listed in Step 1.

 Remember, delegation represents just one of the four Eisenhower Matrix quadrants.
-To manage your workload more effectively and bring greater value to your practice, learn more about the remaining three quadrants here.
+To manage your workload more effectively and bring greater value to your practice, learn more about the remaining three quadrants.